Black Blood and Scars

 For a moment she leaned into the contact before gathering her bearings and rose, feet bare, and her hands moving to tackle the button of her jeans.
 Dean left her to it and turned, hitting the shower on and turning the facet towards a bearable hot since Bobby’s water heater tended towards temperamental and would scald the shit out the unsuspecting.

-He shook off his hand and stepped back, allowing a wincing blonde to pass him without raunchy comment about her half bared ass, his self-control at its best, and climb over the tub’s edge and into the water.
-He watched her turn her face into the spray first, left hand scrubbing at a day’s old makeup and blood before she turned sideways and allowed the water to beat at her wounded side.
+He shook off his hand and stepped back, allowing a wincing blonde to pass him without raunchy comment about her half-bared ass and climb over the tub’s edge and into the water.
+The jeans turned dark instantly where the sat low on her hips, the wound on her thigh making it impossible to push them down any father as he watched her turn her face into the spray first.
+She scrubbed at the day's old makeup and blood before she turned sideways and allowed the water to beat at her wounded side.
 A grimace worked its way across her features as rust colored water slipped its way down the drain and he waited until the entire shirt and her jeans were saturated before leaning in and turning the water off.

 Snagging a towel from the wall mounted rack beside him he handed it to her and she quickly buried her face in it.
 He could hear the chatter in her teeth as she questioned, “Did you need to make it so hot?”